-Hunan Botanical Garden is located in Dongjing Street, Yuhua District, Changsha City, Hunan Province.
-It is a national 4A-level tourist attraction and a national science popularization education base.
-The scenic area covers an area of about 140 hectares, with a forest coverage rate of over 90%, and boasts more than 3,000 species of rare plants.
-It is a comprehensive botanical garden integrating plant protection, scientific research, science popularization, and tourism.
-The scenic area features a theme of "Nature, Science, Culture," with more than 20 special gardens such as the Cherry Blossom Garden, Rhododendron Garden, and Rare Plant Garden.
-Every spring, when cherry blossoms, tulips, and other flowers are in full bloom, it attracts a large number of visitors.
+Hunan Botanical Garden is located in Dongjing Sub-district, Yuhua District, Changsha City, Hunan Province.
+It is a national 4A-level tourist attraction and a national-level popular science education base.
+Covering an area of approximately 140 hectares, the garden has a forest coverage rate of over 90% and houses more than 3,000 species of rare plants.
+It is a comprehensive botanical garden integrating plant protection, scientific research, popular science, and sightseeing.
+Featuring the theme of "Nature, Science, Culture", the garden has built more than 20 specialized gardens such as the Cherry Blossom Garden, Rhododendron Garden, and Rare Plant Garden.
+Every spring, when flowers like cherry blossoms and tulips are in full bloom, it attracts a large number of tourists.

 History and Culture

-Hunan Botanical Garden was founded in 1985, jointly invested and constructed by the People's Government of Hunan Province and the Ministry of Forestry of China, and officially opened to the public in 1994.
-In the early days of its establishment, it aimed to collect and preserve subtropical plant resources.
-After years of development, it has gradually become an important plant germplasm resource bank in central and southern China.
+Hunan Botanical Garden was founded in 1985 with joint investment from the People's Government of Hunan Province and the National Forestry and Grassland Administration.
+It officially opened to the public in 1994.
+In the early stage of its establishment, the main goal was to collect and preserve subtropical plant resources.
+After years of development, it has gradually become an important germplasm resource bank for plants in Central South China.

-The scenic area retains part of the original vegetation and landforms, while integrating elements of Huxiang culture.
-For example, it embodies the artistic conception of the "Eight Views of Xiaoxiang" in garden design and has built a display area for Hunan's native plants, showcasing Hunan's unique plant ecology and regional culture.
-In 2012, the scenic area was recognized as the "Hunan Environmental Education Base," carrying out more than 200 science popularization activities annually, making it an important window for spreading plant science knowledge.
+The garden retains part of the original vegetation and landforms, while integrating elements of Huxiang culture.
+For example, the garden design embodies the artistic conception of the "Eight Sceneries of Xiaoxiang", and a display area for Hunan's native plants has been built to showcase the unique plant ecology and regional culture of Hunan.
+In 2012, the garden was recognized as the "Hunan Provincial Environmental Education Base" and holds more than 200 popular science activities every year, serving as an important window for disseminating plant science knowledge.

 Main Attractions